AdoryVo/lists/dailies.md

 - [Framed](https://framed.wtf) - Guess the movie based on its frames
 - [Movie to Movie](https://movietomovie.com) - Find a path between two movies by connecting them via actors and actresses who appeared together

+## 🏠 Real Estate
+- [Housle](https://housle.house) - Guess the asking price of a house based on pictures and clues
+- [Listed](https://listed.fun) - Guess the sale price of a property based on pictures and clues

 ## 🔠 Word
 - [Absurdle](https://qntm.org/files/absurdle/absurdle.html) (🔀) - Wordle, but the word changes after each guess (except for the letters you've determined)
 - [Down for a Cross](https://downforacross.com) (🧑‍🤝‍🧑,♾️) - Daily crosswords from various sites playable for free